The following are course descriptions of the ACA / ARI New England Angel Education Series workshops scheduled for Winter 2014:

 (Information on past workshops can be found here)

 Valuing an Early Stage Company.
-(May 2013) Determining the likely funding requirements of an early stage company can help ensure that a deal is structured properly and that the projected company valuation has a good chance of being attractive to next stage funders.
+(Feb.
+2014) Determining the likely funding requirements of an early stage company can help ensure that a deal is structured properly and that the projected company valuation has a good chance of being attractive to next stage funders.
 There are numerous ways to calculate valuations – revenue, income, cash flow and even Black-Scholes but in early stage investing is usually based on comparables and desired investor return requirements.
 Senior angels around the country have built some interesting “valuation methods”.
 This session will allow time to review these approaches.

 Deal Terms.
-(May 2013) This course reviews key concepts of private preferred stock equity investment deals.
+(Feb.
+2014) This course reviews key concepts of private preferred stock equity investment deals.
 Each key term that defines an angel’s ownership position will be reviewed.
 These include those defining the economics of the deal, including pre-money valuation, option pool size, liquidation preferences, anti-dilution and dividends will be examined.
 In addition, the other key terms affecting investor control, governance, monitoring the investment, maintaining ownership, and management rights will also be reviewed.

 Jean Hammond – Member, Golden Seeds, Hub Angels Investment Group, and Launchpad Venture Group

 Jeremy Halpern – Partner & Director of Business Development, Nutter McClennen & Fish LLP; and Director & Member of Investment Committee, MassVentures